Constitution & Bylaws

 Section 1: Dues

 Annual dues will be set by the board of directors, with the approval of the membership.
-Dues will be payable on Sept.
-15 each year and will be collected after invoice from the executive secretary.
+Membership fees will be due on January 1 each year for the upcoming year and will be collected upon invoice from the executive secretary.
+There will also be a link for payment on the website to remit membership fees via PayPal.
 The executive secretary will turn over all funds to the elected secretary/treasurer for deposit in a recognized banking institution.

 Section 2: Disbursements

-The secretary/treasurer will make all disbursements by check with the exception of incidental expenses for items such as postage and stationery.
+The secretary/treasurer will make all disbursements by check, or electronic payment services, with the exception of incidental expenses for items such as postage and stationery.

 Section 3: Contributions